mvds314/spapprox/README.md

 For a random variable $X$, cumulant generating function $K(t)$ is given by:
 $$K(t) = \log\text{E} \exp(t X).$$
-Simply put, it contains all information about the random variable's moments, particularly $K'(0)=E X$.
+Roughly, it contains all information about the random variable's moments, particularly $K'(0)=E X$.
 For common distributions (normal, exponential, gamma etc.), the cumulant generating function is known.
-Some are implemented as part of this software, you can also find them on, say Wikepdia.
+Some are implemented as part of this software, others you can find on, e.g., Wikepdia.

-Now, it's not always easy to find the distribution of say the sum of (independent) random variables, as you can can't simply sum the distribution functions.
-You can, however, simply sum the cumulant generating functions!
+Why is this useful?
+Now, it's not always straigtforward to find the distribution of, e.g., the sum of (independent) random variables, as you can can't simply sum the distribution functions.
+You can, however, sum their cumulant generating functions!
 The saddle point approximation can, subsequently be used to approximate the pdf and cdf given the cumulant generating function.

 Altogether, applications include: